Routine Wellness Exams

 Mukhtar S. Nandra, M.D.

 Going to the doctor is something many of us do only when we are sick or injured.
 So why should you see your doctor if you think you are in good health?
 There are many reasons.
 Routine wellness exams can help prevent diseases before they take hold or catch health problems at early stages when they are easier to control or cure.
-Another great benefit of a regular check-up is that over time you and your doctor develop
+Another great benefit of a regular check-up is that over time you and your doctor develop a rapport.

 If you know what to expect, it can make you more at ease with going to the doctor.
 Following are the main components of a wellness exam: